GazzaJ/CI-MS3-W3Recipes/README.md

 The aesthetics of W3Recipes was just as important to me as the functionality.
 Despite not using a lot of imagery for the app, what I have selected needs to be impactful, yet relaxed and fun to match the overall objective.

 ##### **Colour Scheme**
-I typically find great inspiration for colour schemes on pinterest.
+I typically find great inspiration for colour schemes on Pinterest.
 For W3Recipes I sought inspiration from the following website (https://mariahalthoff.com/blog/food-themed-color-palettes).
 Rather than stick to a single palette I have selected some of the colours from three of the palettes which match the browns, greens, oranges and reds in the hero image.

 ![Colour Scheme](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/colour_palette_1.jpg "Colour Palette") ![Colour Scheme](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/colour-palette_2.jpg "Colour Palette") ![Colour Scheme](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/colour_palette_3.jpg "Colour Palette")